-Arrest warrants allow police to apprehend and detain a suspect if there is probable cause to believe he/she broke the law.
-Like it sounds, "probable cause" means there is a reasonable belief that criminal activity has taken place, and that the suspect committed it.
+Arrest warrants allow police to place suspects under arrest pursuant to NRS 171.104 in Nevada if there is probable cause to believe he/she broke the law.1 Like it sounds, "probable cause" means there is a reasonable belief that criminal activity has taken place, and that the suspect committed it.2

 An arrest warrant is valid in Nevada only if it: